mindfully/npez/README.md

 # npez: Neuroplastic programming?
 Easy!
-## pronounciations: en-pehz or en-peezee
+## pronounciations: en-pehz, en-pee-eezee, or en-peezee

 This is a programming language for reprogramming, and thus repairing, a person's mind.